-Distance Education Policy and Procedure for Additional Student Charges Related to Verification of Identity
+Distance Education Policy and Procedure for Additional Student Charges Related to Verification of Identity program, and receives credit.

-To comply with SACACOC Standard 10.6a, it is the policy of LMU to ensure that the student who registers in a distance or correspondence education course or program is the same student who participates in and completes the course or program, and receives credit.
 (LMU Distance Education Policy and Procedure for Verification of Identiy) In compliance with SACACOC Standard 10.6a, it is also the policy of LMU that advance notice will be provided to distance education students of any additional student charges associated with verification of student identity.